Hollywilkerson/learn_command_line_exercises/chapter_5/readme.md

 just type the command 'ls'  and it would list your options.
 And in this case  "readme.md" and "temp" would be an option to select from.

-# Why don't we go into the temp directory?
+# Why don't we go into the slash temp directory?

 You could go into the temp directory if you wanted, as of right now though we dont have any documents in the temp directory.  so if we typed 'cd temp' while we